Pope Stephen III: Fall of Christophorus and Sergius

 Throughout 769 and 770, Stephen continued to rely on the support and advice of Christophorus and Sergius who had placed him on the papal throne.
-Their antipathy towards the Lombards and general pro-Frankish stance caused King Desiderius to engineer their downfall.DeCormenin, pg.
-200 He bribed the Papal Chamberlain, Paulus Afiarta, and other members of the papal court to spread rumors about them to the pope.
+Their antipathy towards the Lombards and general pro-Frankish stance caused King Desiderius to engineer their downfall.
+He bribed the Papal Chamberlain, Paulus Afiarta, and other members of the papal court to spread rumors about them to the pope.
 When Desiderius attempted to enter Rome in 771 with an army, claiming to be on a pilgrimage to pray at the shrine of St. Peter, Christophorus and Sergius shut the gates of the city against them.
 Arriving at the gates and seeing armed troops manning the walls, the Lombard king asked to speak to the Pope, who came out to him.
-During Stephen’s absence, Afiarta and his supporters sought to stir up a mob to overthrow Christophorus and Sergius.
+During Stephen's absence, Afiarta and his supporters sought to stir up a mob to overthrow Christophorus and Sergius.
 But the Primicerius and his son gained the upper hand, and forced Afiarta and his colleagues to flee to the Lateran Palace.

 By this stage, Stephen had returned to the Lateran, and he was confronted in the Basilica of St. Theodore by the fleeing Afiarta and his co-conspirators being chased by Christophorus and his supporters.
 Apparently at this point, a suspicious Christophorus, believing that Stephen had entered into some agreement with Desiderius, forced Stephen into taking an oath that he would not turn Christophorus or his son over to the Lombards.
 After this, a furious Stephen berated Christophorus, demanded he stop harassing Afiarta, and ordered him and his followers to withdraw, to which Christophorus complied.
-The next day, Stephen fled to St. Peter’s Basilica to seek the protection of Desiderius.
+The next day, Stephen fled to St. Peter's Basilica to seek the protection of Desiderius.
 The Lombard king, shutting Stephen up in his suites in the Basilica, made it clear to the Pope that the price for his help was to be the handing over of Christophorus and Sergius.
-The Pope sent two bishops to negotiate with Christophorus and Sergius, telling them that they must either retire to a monastery or come out to him at St. Peter’s.
-At the same time, a message was sent from Desiderius to the people of the city, declaring that: ”Pope Stephen bids you not to fight against your brethren, but to expel Christophorus from the city, and save it, yourselves, and your children.”
+The Pope sent two bishops to negotiate with Christophorus and Sergius, telling them that they must either retire to a monastery or come out to him at St. Peter's.
+At the same time, a message was sent from Desiderius to the people of the city, declaring that: "Pope Stephen bids you not to fight against your brethren, but to expel Christophorus from the city, and save it, yourselves, and your children."